 You must configure your connectors to use client-authenticated TLS communication with i2 Analyze.
-For more information about configuring security between connectors and i2 Analyze, see Client authenticated Transport Layer Security with the i2 Connect gateway on page 294.
+For more information about configuring security between connectors and i2 Analyze, see Clientauthenticated Transport Layer Security with the i2 Connect gateway.

-Configure secure communication between Liberty and the example connector that is provided with i2 Analyze.
+Configure secure communication between Liberty and the example connector that i2 provides as an npm package.
 The following steps demonstrate how to create the keystores, truststores, and certificates, then configure i2 Analyze and the example connector to use them.